douglatornell/randopony/docs/2011Plans.rst

    transaction was successful:

    * The rider's database entry is updated to indicate payment confirmed
-   * A confirmation email is sent to the address the rider provided
+   * A confirmation email is sent to the email address the rider provided
    * The Google Docs spreadsheet for the event is updated with the rider's information